-The facies descriptions allow us to characterize these deposits as resulting from braided rivers within an arid alluvial plain without vegetation (Fig. 3).
-The fluvial channels seem to be very wide, and they are divided during low-water stages into numerous distributaries separated by temporary islands with aeolian deposits (See Stops 1.4, 4.6) and ephemeral ponds that allowed only a very limited development of subaquatic life.
+The facies descriptions allow us to characterize these deposits as resulting from braided rivers within an arid alluvial plain without vegetation (Fig. IV.4).
+The fluvial channels seem to be very wide, and they are divided during low-water stages into numerous distributaries separated by temporary islands with aeolian deposits (see Stop 1.3) and ephemeral ponds that allowed only a very limited development of subaquatic life.
 Moreover, many distributaries display periods of inactivity that reflect their ephemeral character.
 The 'Conglomérat principal' Formation does not exceed a thickness of 20 m at outcrops in the Vosges, and shows a great extension to the east and the south.
-The 'Conglomérat principal' Formation rarely occurs at outcrop north of the Vosges Massif, near the German Frontier.
-Here, it is truncated by a major discontinuity referred to as the 'Hardegsen unconformity' (Stop 3.8, 4.3), which even cuts locally into the 'Grès vosgiens' (Bourquin et al., 2006).
-This unconformity expresses one of the most pronounced extensional tectonic events observed in the German Triassic (Trusheim, 1961 and 1963; Wolburg, 1968; Röhling, 1991).
+The 'Conglomérat principal' Formation rarely occurs at outcrop north of the Vosges Massif, near the German boundary.
+There, it is truncated by a major discontinuity referred to as the 'Hardegsen unconformity' (Stop 2.6, 3.1), which even cuts locally into the 'Grès vosgiens' (Bourquin et al., 2006).
+This unconformity expresses one of the most pronounced extensional tectonic events observed in the German Triassic (Trusheim, 1961, 1963; Wolburg, 1968; Röhling, 1991).